A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Conclusion

-This paper shows that studying deviations from no anticipation and parallel trends jointly can reveal insights that are not apparent when contemplating each assumption separately.
-Rather than treating departures from the two assumptions as unrelated, the analysis links anticipation effects and parallel trends violations through the pre-trends, using the pre-trends to discipline how much one assumption can deviate relative to the other.
+More broadly, this paper shows that studying deviations from no anticipation and parallel trends jointly can reveal insights that are not apparent when contemplating each assumption separately.
+Rather than treating departures from the two assumptions as unrelated, the analysis links anticipation effects and parallel trends violations through the pre-trends, which discipline how much the researcher can deviate from one assumption relative to the other.
 This approach highlights meaningful robustness trade-offs that do not arise when each assumption is studied in isolation.
-More broadly, extending this perspective to other settings by using identified objects to discipline joint departures from multiple identifying assumptions offers a promising direction for future research.
-Another direction for future work is extending the approach developed in this paper to staggered adoption designs.
-I conjecture that the setup developed here provides a conceptual foundation for such an extension, provided that one accounts for features specific to staggered adoption.
-For example, when not-yet-treated units serve as the comparison group, they may themselves anticipate treatment.
+Extending this perspective to other settings by using identified objects to discipline joint departures from multiple identifying assumptions offers a promising direction for future research.
+Another direction for future work is to extend the joint sensitivity framework to more complex designs in which comparison units may also anticipate, such as staggered adoption settings where not-yet-treated units comprise the comparison group or settings in which units in the untreated group incorrectly anticipate treatment.
 Overall, this paper's proposed sensitivity framework extends existing approaches that study deviations from a single assumption and provides a more nuanced and comprehensive picture of sensitivity when multiple identifying assumptions may fail.

 \makeatletter\@input{suppaux.tex}\makeatother